Gardendale, Alabama: Government

 Gardendale uses the mayor/council form of government.
 Past mayors include J.I.
 Pesnell, Gilbert Jacks, James Yarbrough, Horace Parker, G. William Noble, Kenny Clemons, and Othell Phillips.
 Stan Hogeland is the current mayor.

 The city council consists of five members.
 The city is divided into five geographic districts with each one electing a council member to represent it on the city council.
 The election cycle for the mayor and council members is every four years during the same years as presidential elections.
 The mayoral position became a full-time paid position following the 2008 elections.
 The city council chooses a member to become council president, who presides over the council meetings.
-The current council consists of: Allen Jerkins (District 1), Adam Berendt (District 2), Alvin Currington (District 3, council president), Greg Colvert (District 4), and Will Hardman (District 5).
+The current council consists of: Bryan Knox (District 1), Adam Berendt (District 2), Alvin Currington (District 3, council president), Greg Colvert (District 4), and Will Hardman (District 5).

-Gardendale has full-time police and fire departments.
-The Fire & Rescue Department has two stations with station 1 located on Decatur Highway and station 2 located on Fieldstown Road.
+Gardendale has a full-time Police Department (Chief Scott Banks) and Fire Department (Chief Joe Thomas).
+The Fire & Rescue Department has three stations with station 1 located on Decatur Highway and station 2 located on Fieldstown Road and station 3 located on Tarrant Road.
 Fieldstown Volunteers, which is located in the western portion of the city, is a combination emergency response/disaster relief squad that mainly responds to large emergencies and provides support to other agencies.